atzori/atzori.github.io/index.md

 Information Processing &amp; Management ([IPM]()).

  - Served as Reviewer for the [Journal of AI and Data Mining (JAIDM)](http://jad.shahroodut.ac.ir/)
- - Serving as Editor of the [Open Journal of Internet of Things (OJIOT)](https://www.ronpub.com/index.php/journals/ojiot)
  - Served for the [Zentralblatt-Math](http://www.zentralblatt-math.org/zmath/en/) review database of mathematics.

- - Area Editor of the [Encyclopedia with Semantic Computing](http://www.worldscientific.com/worldscinet/esc).
-Interested in publishing an entry in the enciclopedia?
-[Details are available](http://community.worldfolios.com/public/ESC-Production.pdf), or just drop me an email!
+Scientific Conference Organization:

- - General Chair and Organizer of the [2019 IEEE Artificial Intelligence and Knowledge Engineering (AIKE 2019)](http://www.ieee-aike.org/2019/)
+ - **General Chair** and Local Organizer of the [2019 IEEE Artificial Intelligence and Knowledge Engineering (AIKE 2019)](http://www.ieee-aike.org/2019/)
  - PC co-Chair of the 2018 [IEEE Artificial Intelligence and Knowledge Engineering (AIKE 2018)](http://www.ieee-aike.org/2018/)
  - Organizing Committee Member, PC member and Publicity co-Chair of the 13th [IEEE International Conference on Semantic Computing (ICSC 2019)](https://semanticcomputing.wixsite.com/icsc2019)
  - Organizing Committee Member and Publicity co-Chair, Best paper award committee Chair of the 12th [IEEE International Conference on Semantic Computing (ICSC 2018)](https://semanticcomputing.wixsite.com/icsc2018)
  - Panel Chair and moderator at IEEE WETICE 2017 Panel on *[Data centricity of digital world: opportunities and challenges](http://wetice.ue.poznan.pl/panel/)*
  - Workshop and Special Session Committee Co-Chair of the 11th [IEEE International Conference on Semantic Computing (ICSC 2017)](http://icsc.eecs.uci.edu/2017/)
  - Workshop Committee Co-Chair of the The First [IEEE International Conference on Robotic Computing  (IRC 2017)](http://irc.asia.edu.tw/2017/)
  - Session Chair of the [Semantics Integration and Analysis Session](http://media.wix.com/ugd/346a54_17e3c654843f42dcacd155397eabcb0f.pdf),at the [10th IEEE International Conference on Semantic Computing (ICSC 2016)](http://www.ieee-icsc.com/), Laguna Hill, California.
 - PC co-Chair of the [27th IEEE WETICE](http://www.olab-dynamics.net/wetice2018/) track on [Data Exploration in the Web 3.0 Age (DEW 2018)](http://swlab.unica.it/dew2018/)
  - PC co-Chair of the [26th IEEE WETICE](http://wetice.ue.poznan.pl/) track on [Data Exploration in the Web 3.0 Age (DEW 2017)](http://swlab.unica.it/dew2017/)
  - Organizing Committee Member of The 15th European Conference on Machine Learning (ECML) 2004 and the 8th European Conference on Principles and Practice of Knowledge Discovery in Databases (PKDD) 2004, Pisa, Italy